Tan-Guan-Lin/ip/docs/README.md

 ## Quick start

 1. Ensure you have Java **17 or above** installed on your Computer.
-2. Download the latest `bara-bara.jar` file from the releases page.
+2. Download the latest `bara.jar` file from the releases page.
 3. Copy the file to the folder you want to use as the home folder for Bara-Bara.
 4. Open a command terminal, `cd` into the folder containing the jar file, and use `java -jar bara-bara.jar` to run the application.
 5. Type commands in the command box and press Enter to execute them.